node-modules/parameter/README.md

 #### array

-If type is `array`, there has tow addition rule:
+If type is `array`, there has four addition rule:

 - `itemType` - The type of every item in this array.
 - `rule` - An object that validate the items of the array.
 Only work with `itemType`.
+- `max` - The maximun length of the array.
+- `min` - The minimun lenght of the array.

 #### abbr